davidzas/Back-End-Php/README.md

 Gibberish AES https://github.com/ivantcholakov/gibberish-aes-php

 # Licence
-Copyright (c) 2016 David Tobar alias DavidZas
+Copyright (c) 2016 David Tobar aka DavidZas

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction,